-New entrants to the management area, new entrants to the halibut fishery, and new entrants to the IFQ program are all differentiated.
-The chapter shows the extent to which new entrants have been able to acquire QS and enter the fishery during the first three years of the IFQ program.
+New entrants to the management area, new entrants to the sablefish fishery, and new entrants to the IFQ program are all differentiated.
+The chapter shows the extent to which new entrants have been able to acquire QS and enter the sablefish fishery during the first three years of the IFQ program.

-Chapter 14 Changes In Harvest and Delivery Patterns
+Chapter 14 Changes in Harvest and Delivery Patterns

 In Alaska there have been concerns that changes in harvest and delivery patterns could benefit some areas and hurt others.
-Chapter 14 concentrates on halibut harvest data as opposed to QS holdings.
+Chapter 14 concentrates on sablefish harvest data as opposed to QS holdings.
 The chapter examines harvest and deliveries in several different ways.

-Data are provided on the delivery of Alaska caught halibut by state of delivery and by Alaska census area of delivery.
-These data are for the 1990-1997 time period.
-This period covers the five years prior to the IFQ program and the three years since the IFQ program has been implemented.
+Data are provided on the delivery of Alaska caught sablefish by state of delivery and by Alaska census area of delivery.
+These data are for the 1991-1997 time period.
+This covers the four year period prior to the IFQ program and the three years since the IFQ program has been implemented.
 These data highlight the variation in delivery patterns over the time period.